SpongePowered/SpongeDocs/source/plugin/items/usage.rst

 Certain items may hold specific properties.
 For example, certain items can mine specific blocks, such as a diamond pickaxe to obsidian.
 Properties are used for determining if an item can cause an action without actually checking up the type of the item.
-We can check if a block can mine obsidian by using the :javadoc:`HarvestingProperty` of that item.
+We can check if an item can mine obsidian by using the :javadoc:`HarvestingProperty` of that item.

 .. code-block:: java